dexie/dexie-website/cloud/pricing.md

 ## Silver Support

 This support option is available for the On-Prem editions and includes Email- and chat support.
-One year of Silver Support is included when purchasing Dexie Cloud On-Prem Silver, but it can also be purchased separately to extend the support after purchasing Dexie Cloud On-Prem Gold.
+One year of Silver Support is included when purchasing Dexie Cloud On-Prem Silver.

 Price: $695 per year.